eugeneivanov-dev/eugeneivanov-dev/README.md

 The current work in this lab is centered on:

-- networking and segmentation
+- networking and VLAN segmentation
 - Linux systems administration
-- virtualization with Proxmox
+- virtualization with Proxmox VE
+- Docker Compose-based self-hosted services
-- infrastructure services and observability
+- monitoring and observability with Prometheus and Grafana
-- technical documentation
+- technical documentation and validation
 - real implementation logs from the lab

 ---